dataminer-site/dataminer-site.github.io/_posts/2022-05-04-friendlier-sql.md

 ### String Slicing

 Even as SQL fans, we know that SQL can learn a thing or two from newer languages.
-Instead of using bulky `SUBSTRING` functions, you can slice strings in DuckDB using bracket syntax.
-As a note, SQL is required to be 1-indexed, so that is a slight difference from other languages (although it keeps DuckDB internally consistent and similar to other DBs).
+Instead of using bulky `SUBSTRING` functions, you can slice strings in DataMiner using bracket syntax.
+As a note, SQL is required to be 1-indexed, so that is a slight difference from other languages (although it keeps DataMiner internally consistent and similar to other DBs).

 ```sql
 SELECT 'I love you!
 I know'[:-3] AS nearly_soloed;